ntstojchev/RssReader/README.md

 ##RssReader
-RssReader is an application, developed in Python with the help of PyQt, aiming to provide the user with an easy and comfortable way of reading rss feeds.
+RssReader is an application, developed in Python with the help of PyQt, aiming to provide the user with an easy way of reading rss feeds.

 ##Functionality:
 The application will be able to: